 The UK is blessed with some of the most beautiful and diverse National Parks and Areas of Outstanding Natural Beauty anywhere in the world.
 For us, these stretch from Isles of Scilly holiday cottages in the south to the very tip of Scotland.
 The largest of these is the Lake District but there are well over 50 in total.
 Read More

 This part of Wales is a walker’s paradise with mountains, lakes, rivers, waterfalls and the ocean all close by, Y Llaethdy is the perfect choice of accommodation.
 This quirky little cottage is comfortable and has charm in abundance.
-Y Llaethdy can easily be booked separately or in combination with any of the other properties at Pentre Bach.
+Y Llaethdy can easily be booked separately or in combination with Y Popty at Pentre Bach.

-The cottage has two bedrooms and will sleep up to 3 people.
-Downstairs: Small beamed kitchen with double doors into the conservatory that has beautiful views across fields to the sea and has access to the garden; small bedroom with single bed; bath/shower and toilet.
+This cosy little cottage has two bedrooms and will sleep up to 4 people.
+Downstairs: Small beamed kitchen with double doors into the conservatory that has beautiful views across fields to the sea and has access to the garden; small bedroom with bunk beds; bath/shower and toilet.
 Upstairs: Attractive double-bed/sitting room with wonderful views of the sea.

-Y Llaethdy in Southern Snowdonia is one of just three properties at Pentre Bach Holiday Cottages which can be booked separately or in any combination depending on the size of your party.
+Y Llaethdy in Southern Snowdonia is one of two properties at Pentre Bach Holiday Cottages which can be booked separately or together depending on the size of your party.
 They are quintessential farmhouse cottages built of grey flintstone with beamed sitting/dining areas, and an emphasis on cosiness and comfort.
 Delightfully situated where the mountains meet the sea overlooking Cardigan Bay the properties are simply perfect for your next holiday, shorter break or as the venue to celebrate a special occasion or event.

 Y Llaethdy is situated on the edge of the pretty village of Llwyngwril and is within walking distance of the pub, the village shop and the train station.
 The beach is also a short stroll away.

 Y Llaethdy has its own patio, complete with patio table and chairs and small bench, with views over the lawn to our large field beyond, where guests can go for a stroll to enjoy the views.
-The large ,well kept gardens are shared with guests from our two other properties.
+The large, well kept gardens are shared with guests from our other properties.

 Y Llaethdy is entered via a conservatory overlooking the well kept lawned garden and beyond to Cardigan Bay.
 The sunsets that can be viewed from here are incomparable.
 Double doors take you through to the compact, yet well equipped kitchen.
-To one side of the kitchen a door leads to a small single bedroom.
+To one side of the kitchen a door leads to a small bedroom with a bunkbed.
 To the other side of the kitchen is a bathroom complete with bath and shower.